pyldin601-legacy/php-funky/readme.md

 # php-funky
 Functional Library for PHP.

-At this time it consist of two tools - Option and Compiler.
+At this time it consist of two classes - Option and Lambda.

 ## Option
-Option is a class that represents encapsulation of an optional value.
+Option is object that represents encapsulation of an optional value.
 It can be used as the return value of functions which may or may not return a meaningful value when they are applied.
-It contains two subclasses - Some and None.
-First encapsulates the original data and the second is empty.
+It has two subclasses - Some and None.
+First encapsulates the original data and the second if there is no data to encapsulate.